 In Italy the 8th of December is an holiday dedicated to Saint Mary, when usually we trim the tree and we start making Christmas cookies… as every year, the house is full of cinnamon, aniseed and vanilla smells!
 Tuscan cookies are not nice to see nor colourful cool or chic… they’re round, a bit flat on the edge and dusted with flour.
-When I was young, mum used to bring home a white paper bag from San Gimignano, full of cavallucci, a gift from my Grandad for his niece.
+When I was young, mum used to bring home a white paper bag from San Gimignano, full of cavallucci, a gift from my Grandad.

 Each time I eat those cookies, they remind me of Grandad.
 They are very similar: rustic and bashful on the outside, but sweet and flavourful inside, full of delicious ingredients and spices.